cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-interfaces.md

     type: cloudify.nodes.WebServer
     interfaces:
       my_deployment_interface:
+        configure:
-        configure: my_deployment_interface.configure
+          implementation: my_deployment_interface.configure
 {%endhighlight%}

 In this example, we've:
-- Declared a plugin called `deployer` which, [by default](#overriding-the-executor), should execute its operations on the Cloudify manager.
+- Declared a `deployer` plugin which, [by default](#overriding-the-executor), should execute its operations on the Cloudify manager.
-- Declared an interface `my_deployment_interface` with a `configure` operation which should execute the `deployer.config_in_master.configure` task.
+- Declared an `my_deployment_interface` interface with a `configure` operation which should execute the `deployer.config_in_master.configure` task.
 We also provided it with some inputs.
 - Declared a `nodejs_app` node which uses our declared interface and executes the `configure` operation.